 Autistic Feelings Allowed

-Both in movies and real life, autistic people’s feelings are often treated as unimportant.
+Both in movies and in real life, autistic people’s feelings are often treated as unimportant.
 How often have you seen stories of parents talking about how bad their autistic kids are?
 How often have you seen movies about autism making autistic people the butt of a joke?

 This isn’t how it goes with Aaron.
 Yes, it’s a comedy, and we laugh at all the characters sometimes.
 In Aaron’s case, the joke isn’t on him.
 A few times, there are funny moments where he acts embarrassed about cute girls who like dinosaurs.
 However, this isn’t portrayed as weird in an unlikable way.
-Instead, it’s an exaggerated but relatable running joke about the awkwardness of youth.
+Instead, it’s an over-the-top but relatable running joke about the awkwardness of youth.